frison/_slash/README.md

+lodash-slash (`_slash`) is a development environment bootstrapper.
+It allows you to build (or utilize the upstreams) container images for your development environment, and then run them in a way that is easy to use and maintain.

 # Usage

 This project is designed to be used as a submodule of other projects.
 It does the following stuff not bad: